SystemsApproach/private5g/ran.rst

 retargeting of the Open Network OS (ONOS) for the SD-RAN use case.
 ONOS was originally designed to support traditional wireline network switches using a combination of OpenFlow, P4Runtime, gNMI, and gNOI interfaces.
-The ONOS-based RIC instead supports a set of RAN-specific north- and south-facing interfaces, but internally takes advantage of the same collection of subsystems (microservices) as in the wireline case.
+For the SD-RAN use case, the ONOS-based RIC instead supports a set of RAN-specific north- and south-facing interfaces, but internally takes advantage of the same collection of subsystems (microservices) as in the wireline case.

 .. _fig-ric:
 .. figure:: figures/sdn/Slide6.png